akhlaqueahmad119/React-Interview-Questions/src/useEffect/README.md

 Note :
 Cleanup function call at the time of rerender and at the time of unmounting.
-It calls only two time
+It calls only two times.

 eg :-
  function ExampleComponent() {